NetApp-openstack-dev/openstack-docs/source/glance/deployment_choice/section_glance-enhanced-instance-creation.rst

 ::

   1) NetApp Flexclone technology, sometimes referred to as Rapid Cloning
-  2) NetApp Copy Offload tool.
+  2) NetApp File Copy technology or NetApp Copy Offload tool.

 The former technology is supported by Cinder volumes backed by NFS, iSCSI and FC protocols while the latter is supported only